-At TOP we know how bad it is.
+At TOP, we know how bad it is.
 Add in some climate change, increasing rainfall causing massive flooding, and our love affair with deforestation, and you can understand why there is no time for dilly-dallying with advisory groups or making plans.
-We just want to get on with it:

 - Ensure freshwater conservation is hard-wired into planning legislation nationwide.